malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a bathroom sink with a toilet and sink
 --------------------
-Styled: a bathroom sink with a toilet and sink
+Styled: and in this habit to give my book
 --------------------